ChrisWileyShay/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a postdoctoral research fellow at Harvard University's T.H.
-Chan School of Public Health.
-I study insurgencies, civil resistance movements, and their effects on societies and governments.

-Primarily, my research tries to explain why some conflicts lead to worse subsequent human rights outcomes than others, and how these legacies can be overcome.
-I am especially interested in transitional justice, and whether instruments like prosecutions and truth commisions can bolster democratization.
-This research draws on a diverse array of methods, such as elite interviews, large-n observational studies, and quasi-experimental research designs.
-My work has been featured in the *Journal of Global Security Studies*, the *Journal of Peace Research*, and by Political Violence at a Glance, the International Institute for Strategic Studies, and the Washington Post.
+Chan School of Public, where I study human rights abuse in the context of civil wars and popular uprisings.
+I am particularly interested in explaining why severe human rights abuse sometimes persists despite democratization, and how it can finally be ended.
+This work draws on qualitative fieldwork from South Asia, quantitative analyses, and several original datasets.
+My peer-reviewed articles have been published in journals such as the \textit{Journal of Global Security Studies} and the \textit{Journal of Peace Research}, while my policy-oriented scholarship has been featured by the International Institute for Strategic Studies, Political Violence at a Glance, and the Washington Post.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.